 EXCHANGE RULE VIOLATIONS:

-In accordance with the settlement offer, the Panel ordered Exante to pay to the Exchange a fine of $350,000.
+In accordance with the settlement offer, the Panel ordered Matalon to pay a monetary fine in the amount of $25,000.